Observation-Augmented Contextual Multi-Armed Bandits for Robotic Search and Exploration: Background

 \subsection{Reasoning about Data Validity}

 When utilizing observations from external information sources to accelerate the estimates of unknown parameters, care should be taken to assess their validity.
 This is because if incorrect observations are naively used to derive parameter posteriors, the resulting posteriors can diverge significantly from true parameter values and lead to suboptimal decision making behavior.
-Although there are several approaches to validate the external observations \cite{breck2019data,horvat2020impact}, in this study we focus on {\it data association (DA)} \cite{bar-shalom2009}, a class of state estimation methods that explicitly take into account uncertainty in the origin of observations.
-Prominent DA methods include nearest neighbor \cite{li1996tracking}, probabilistic data association (PDA) \cite{bar-shalom2009}, and multi-hypothesis tracking \cite{kim2015multiple}, all of which differ mainly in how they handle data association variables, which explain association hypotheses.
+Although there are several possible ways to validate the external observations \cite{breck2019data,horvat2020impact}, in this study we focus on {\it data association (DA)} \cite{bar-shalom2009}, a class of estimation methods that explicitly accounts for observation origin uncertainties.
+Prominent DA methods include nearest neighbor \cite{li1996tracking}, probabilistic data association (PDA) \cite{bar-shalom2009}, and multi-hypothesis tracking \cite{kim2015multiple}, all of which differ mainly in how they handle data association variables, which explain origin hypotheses.

 Among these, we employ Probabilistic Semantic Data Association (PSDA) \cite{wakayamaTRO}, which fits the scheme of CMABs that update the distribution of hidden parameters based on semantic observations obtained at {\it every} decision-making iteration.
 Note that semantic observations refer to noisy categorical descriptions of abstract object/event properties or relations.
-Its usage has recently attracted attention in robotics due to the usefulness of meaningfully grounded reasoning over continuous variables such as spatial positions \cite{tse2018}.
+Such data has attracted attention in robotics due to the usefulness of meaningfully grounded reasoning over continuous variables such as spatial positions \cite{tse2018}.